PickleyD/jobspec-viz/README.md

 yarn dev
 ```

 [See the Vercel docs](https://vercel.com/docs/cli/dev) for details on how to use the API routes locally.
-The API routes are written in Go so you wil need Go installed on your machine.
+The API routes are written in Go, so you wil need Go installed on your machine.